Kagebounshin/skateshop/README.md

 ### Features for the future

 - Would like you to add more then one product at the time.
+- More Products and Categories.
+- Tutorial's for setting up a skateboard.
+- Discount's if you purchase a fully asembled skateboard.
 ---

 ## Technologies Used